 I am very honored to receive the Doris M. Curtis Outstanding Woman in Science Award from GSA.
-Thanks to GSA; my nominators, Jon Payne, Kate Maher, and Tim Lyons; and my many co-authors and collaborators that I have worked with for my dissertation research, for other papers in graduate school, and projects that I started as a postdoc and since--research really is a team effort!
+Thanks to GSA; my nominators, Jon Payne, Kate Maher, Tim Lyons, and Francis Macdonald; and my many co-authors and collaborators that I have worked with for my dissertation research, for other papers in graduate school, and projects that I started as a postdoc and since--research really is a team effort!
 I am thrilled, and excited to keep the momentum going.

 Photo credit: Priscilla Wigington, UW